google/fhir-data-pipes/doc/docs/concepts/concepts.md

 | Exploratory data science or ML use cases                                         | Use the generated Parquet files which as _"near lossless"_ for enhanced data science workflows           | Can either use the Parquet or custom schema to power dashboards or reports                |
 | Push FHIR data to a central FHIR-store (e.g., for a Shared Health Record system) | Use the Pipelines Controller to push from a FHIR source to a FHIR sink                                   | Management of the intermediate Parquet files created as part of the pipelines             |

-## Query Simplification with Flat Views
+## View layer for simplifying queries

 FHIR Data Pipes provides two approaches for flattening the FHIR resources into virtual or materialized views: